We shall need a number of mathematical ideas and notations concerning

 denotes the

-expression , provided that occurrences of within are to be
+, provided that occurrences of

 interpreted as referring to the expression as a whole.
 Thus we can